 Dublin - Marlay Park - Start of Wicklow Way Trail

-This popular trail takes around 8 days of walking to complete in its entirety, and is well worth considering if you're thinking of exploring Ireland.
+This popular trail takes around 8 days of walking to complete in its entirety and is well worth considering if you're thinking of exploring Ireland.
 I'm sharing my Wicklow Way walking tips to help you make the most of this gem of a hiking trail in Ireland.

 Time in Dublin is a must!

-There are plenty of history and sights on offer (Trinity College, Temple Bar Inn, and we went to visit the Castle and the Guinness Storehouse of course!).
-From the observatory deck of the Guinness Storehouse you can see the Wicklow Mountains, so it’s a great place to visit before your walk and see where the trail will take you, and of course sample Ireland's most famous export.
+There is plenty of history and sights on offer (Trinity College, Temple Bar Inn, and we went to visit the Castle and the Guinness Storehouse of course!).
+From the observatory deck of the Guinness Storehouse, you can see the Wicklow Mountains, so it’s a great place to visit before your walk and see where the trail will take you, and of course sample Ireland's most famous export.

 A trip to the Guinness Storehouse is almost obligatory!

 Founded in the 6th century and worth exploring, The Wicklow Way actually goes right through it, so no excuse not to stop to view the remains, mostly of 10th - 12th Century buildings when the site was a thriving community.